 Entry-Level DPT Admissions

-The University of South Florida School of Physical Therapy & Rehabilitation Sciences will accept applications beginning July 1, 2016 through November 14, 2016 via PTCAS.
+The University of South Florida School of Physical Therapy & Rehabilitation Sciences will accept applications beginning July 1, 2017 through November 15, 2017 via PTCAS for the DPT 2021 class.
 Qualified students - those with at least the minimum required GPA and either (a) having completed all degree and course requirements or (b) those with no more than two (2) course prerequisites and degree in progress (no exceptions) - are encouraged to apply for admission.
-Completed applications of qualified students with all supporting documentation, received by PTCAS by November 14, 2016 will be reviewed by the School of Physical Therapy and Rehabilitation Sciences DPT Student Selection Committee.
-The 48 most qualified applicants will be offered enrollment as a member of the DPT Class of 2020.
-Letters of offer will be mailed to selected students on or about February 1, 2017.
+Completed applications of qualified students with all supporting documentation, received by PTCAS by November 15, 2017 will be reviewed by the School of Physical Therapy and Rehabilitation Sciences DPT Student Selection Committee.
+The 48 most qualified applicants will be offered enrollment as a member of the DPT Class of 2021.
+Letters of offer will be mailed to selected students on or about February 1, 2018.
 A Waiting List will be maintained of otherwise qualified applicants in the event that a class opening should occur.

 Standards for Admission, Matriculation and Graduation

 Physical therapy education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills, professional attitudes, and behaviors.
 Standards presented in this document are prerequisites for admission and graduation from the University of South Florida School of Physical Therapy & Rehabilitation Sciences.
 All courses in the curriculum are required in order to develop the essential skills necessary to become a competent therapist.
 A candidate for the Doctor of Physical Therapy degree must have aptitude, abilities, and skills in the following five areas in order to perform in a reasonably independent manner: